An atmospheric river is coming to California. It could bring risks of debris flows

 Several ARs usually arrive in California every winter, delivering as much as half the total annual precipitation to some parts of the state.
 This storm, forecasts project, could add 4 feet of snow to the Sierra Nevada snowpack.
 That snow can stay frozen until late in the summer, melting slowly and providing water downstream well into the second half of the year.

 "You often hear about them when they are more extreme, and so people assume that they are hazardous," says Julie Kalansky, director of the Center for Western Weather and Water Extremes, a group at Scripps Institution of Oceanography that studies atmospheric rivers.
-"But a lot of atmospheric rivers can be extremely beneficial because they bring much needed rain to our region," she says.
+"But a lot of atmospheric rivers can be extremely beneficial because they bring much needed rain to our region."

 Scientists at the Scripps Institution of Oceanography created a scale for ranking atmospheric rivers.
 It takes the duration of the potential precipitation, as well as the intensity, into account.
 ARs ranked 1 or 2 are "generally more beneficial," says Kalansky.
 Those ranked 4 or 5 have the potential to be more dangerous, she says.